Electromagnetic Casimir-Polder Interaction for a Conducting Cone: Electromagnetic Cone Casimir-Polder energy

 where again integrals involving derivatives with respect to $r$ are obtained by differentiating under the integral sign, to do both the $\kappa$ and $\lambda$ integrals explicitly and in either order and obtain the standard results for the plane,

 where in the second line we have done the $\lambda$ integral first, while in the third line we have done the $\kappa$ integral first.
-We also note that if the ghost contribution is grouped with the electric modes, the contributions from the electric and magnetic modes match the planar calculation individually as functions of $\kappa$, and as a result reproduce the 5:1 ratio of their total contributions \cite{Milton:19}.
+The former expression shows that if the ghost contribution is grouped with the electric modes, the contributions from the electric and magnetic modes match the planar calculation individually as functions of $\kappa$, and as a result reproduce the 5:1 ratio of their total contributions \cite{Milton:19}.